 It helps when your partner is nearby to reassure you how they feel in response to what you are saying.

 A long-distance relationship comes with a lot of uncertainties.
-If you are generally nervous person, having a relationship with someone who you cannot see in front of you, feel, touch, can be difficult.
+If you are a generally nervous person, having a relationship with someone who you cannot see face to face, feel, or touch will be difficult.

 When you are in a long-distance relationship, you spend a lot of time with yourself and with your thoughts.
 If you are a happy and positive person, you will be optimistic about your long-distance relationship.